-The first thing you need to do is find out that she is really pregnant and learn about all your options.
-Positive Choices provides confidential and free pregnancy tests along with many support services.
-Positive Choices exists to help both of you come to an informed decision.
+The first step is to confirm the pregnancy and learn about all your options.
+Positive Choices provides confidential and free pregnancy tests, along with many support services.
+They exist to help both of you make an informed decision.

-To help her understand your support, find Positive Choices and take her for the pregnancy test.
-She has more to lose in this pregnancy than you do because it will impact her physically.
+To demonstrate your support, accompany her to Positive Choices for the pregnancy test.
+Remember, she has more to lose in this pregnancy as it will physically impact her.

-If she truly is pregnant, understand her body is being overwhelmed by hormone changes that can impact her in making good decisions.
-Having your emotional and physical support will reassure her that you care.
+If she is indeed pregnant, understand that her body is experiencing hormonal changes that can affect her decision-making.
+Your emotional and physical support will reassure her of your care.

-It is also important after a positive pregnancy test to have an ultrasound performed to determine if the child is going to survive to birth.
-It is estimated that as many as 25% of all pregnancies ends naturally through miscarriage.
-If she is going to lose the baby naturally, you do not need to consider abortion option.
+It is also important after a positive pregnancy test to have an ultrasound performed to determine if the pregnancy is viable.
+It is estimated that as many as 25% of all pregnancies end naturally through miscarriage.
+If she is going to lose the baby naturally, you do not need to consider abortion.
 Positive Choices offers free ultrasounds.

-Abortion has many risks to the woman at an emotional, psychological, spiritual and physical.
+Abortion has many risks to the woman at an emotional, psychological, spiritual and physical level.
 While you may not experience the abortion physically, abortion can impact your life as well.
 Learn more about these risks at this link – Abortion Risks